 The RMOW contracted Maintenance Tracking Systems Inc. (MTS) to conduct assessments on the water system connections of industrial, commercial and institutional operators in Whistler from July to October 2014.

-MTS assessed the following recommendations for the RMOW:
+MTS assessed the following for the RMOW:

 - Provided users with recommendations on how to improve their cross connection systems;